 Semi-permanent toners are the most gentle on the hair, making them an excellent choice for those with damaged or sensitive hair.
 On the other hand, permanent toners, due to their composition, can cause significant damage, especially when used frequently or improperly.

 Contrary to some misconceptions, toners cannot lighten hair.
-Only bleach has the ability to lift color from the hair.
+Only bleach can lift color from the hair.
 Toners work by depositing color onto the hair, not by removing it.

 While toners can’t lighten hair, they can clean or perfect the existing color, making the hair appear brighter and more vibrant.
 They work by neutralizing unwanted tones and enhancing the overall color, giving the hair a fresh, polished look.